 Obsessive-Compulsive Disorder (OCD) is a chronic mental health condition characterized by persistent, unwanted thoughts (obsession) and repetitive behaviors (compulsions).
 These obsessions and compulsions can interfere significantly with daily activities and cause distress.

-A vast, often missing component in treating Obsessive Compulsive Disorder (OCD) in children and adolescents is explaining what OCD is and how it affects the brains of kids and their parents.
-That means understanding how OCD impacts a child’s behavior and how easy it is to inadvertently accommodate or feed into a child’s obsessions and compulsions.
+An essential, often overlooked part of treating Obsessive Compulsive Disorder (OCD) in children and teens is helping families understand what OCD is and how it affects the brain—both for the child and their parents.
+This includes recognizing how OCD shapes a child’s behavior and how easy it can be for parents, despite good intentions, to unknowingly reinforce their child’s obsessions and compulsions.

 Cognitive-Behavioral Therapy (CBT):